-Former U.S. President Calvin Coolidge was born and raised a mere six miles from Bridgewater Corners, and the October Country Inn.
+Former U.S. President Calvin Coolidge was born and raised a mere six miles from Bridgewater Corners, and the October Country Inn (check us out).
 A little known fact outside of northern New England is that “Moxie” was Calvin’s favorite soft drink.
 It was also Boston Red Sox legend Ted William’s favorite soda, as well as the official soft drink for the state of Maine.

 Never heard of “Moxie.”
 This uniquely tasting soft drink was invented in 1876 by Maine native Dr. Augustin Thompson.
 “Moxie” originated as a patent medicine called “Moxie Nerve Food.”